 The Guiding Principles also recognise the important and valuable role played by independent civil society organisations and human rights defenders.
 In particular, principle 18 underlines the essential role of civil society and human rights defenders in helping to identify potential adverse business-related human rights impacts.
 In its 2021 guidance on ensuring respect for human rights defenders (A/HRC/47/39/Add.2), the Working Group on Business and Human Rights highlighted the urgent need to address the adverse impacts of business activities on human rights defenders.
-It explains, for States and business, the normative and practical implications of the Guiding Principles in relation to protecting and respecting the vital work of human rights defenders.
+It explains, for States and business, the normative and practical implications of the guiding principles in relation to protecting and respecting the vital work of human rights defenders.

 Furthermore, we would like to bring to your attention the fundamental principles set forth in the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms, also known as the UN Declaration on Human Rights Defenders.
-In particular, we would like to refer to article 1 of the Declaration which states that everyone has the right to promote and to strive for the protection and realization of human rights and fundamental freedoms at the national and international levels.
+In particular, we would like to refer to articles 1 and 2 of the Declaration which states that everyone has the right to promote and to strive for the protection and realization of human rights and fundamental freedoms at the national and international levels and that each State has a prime responsibility and duty to protect, promote and implement all human rights and fundamental freedoms.